SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 ## 21. Citation

-If you use this repository or its models, please cite the official Zenodo publication:
+If you use this repository or its models as part of your work, please cite the official Zenodo publication

+AHA:

 ```markdown
 Yip, S. (2026).
 Time-Series ICU Patient Deterioration Predictor (1.0.0).
 Zenodo.